cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentWizardButtons.md

 When deployment installation starts successfully you can perform additional actions - install another blueprint or go to deployment page.

-When something go wrong you will be able to see error message and you start over the procedure.
+When something goes wrong you will be able to see error message and you start over the procedure.

 #### Widget Settings
 * `Show Hello World Wizard button` - if set then Hello World Wizard button will be shown